 - Vitamins B6, B12, and C

 Fat-soluble vitamins are absorbed by being incorporated into the bowels with other lipids.
-The body absorbs a compound or mineral and enters the intestinal absorptive cells (enterocytes) through diffusion .
+As per a study by VIVO Pathophysiology, the body absorbs a compound or mineral and enters the intestinal absorptive cells (enterocytes) through diffusion .

 “You take the healthiest diet in the world, if you gave those people vitamins, they would be twice as healthy.
 So vitamins are valuable”.